peterwang3302/Stock-Factors-Analysis/README.md

 ### Example Usage
 #### Single Factor Analysis
-1. Select Option `3` in the menu.
+Run the program and select Option 3 from the menu.
-2. Enter a valid NASDAQ 100 stock code.
+Enter a valid stock symbol (e.g., AMZN.O).
-3. Choose `single` analysis and select the desired factor:
+Choose Single-Factor Analysis and select a factor from the list:
-   - Market Factor
+Market Influence
+Firm Size
+Debt Ratio
+Price Momentum
+Turnover Ratio
-   - Size Factor
+Liquidity Factor
-   - Value Factor
+Volatility Factor
-   - ROC
-   - Volume Ratio
+Multi-Factor Analysis
+Select Multi-Factor Analysis from the menu.
+Choose multiple factors by entering their corresponding numbers separated by spaces.

 #### Multi-Factor Analysis
-1. Select the `Fama-French three-factor model` or `custom factors`.
-2. Provide valid factors for analysis.
+Select Multi-Factor Analysis from the menu.
+Choose multiple factors by entering their corresponding numbers separated by spaces.

 ## Required Python Packages
 - `pandas`